How much does it cost?

 What types/formats of course are available?

 Standard course, on a weekly basis, or an intensive week-end course.
-Both courses cover theoretical and practical aspects.
+Both courses cover theoretical and practical aspects of the first 3 modules.

 How long does the course last?

 The standard course lasts for one evening per week over a period of 7 to 9 weeks, 2 to 2½ hours per evening.
-The weekend course takes place on a Friday evening, Saturday morning and afternoon, Sunday morning and afternoon.
+The weekend course takes place on a Saturday morning and afternoon, Sunday morning and afternoon, followed by an examination evening, shortly after the course.
 In addition, there is an induction evening prior to the weekend course for the purposes of administration, payment, document checking and issue of pre-course materials.
-During, or immediately following, the course, there will be a "Safeguarding Children in Football" workshop which MUST be completed as part of the qualification.
+During, or immediately following, the course, there will be a "Safeguarding Children" workshop which MUST be completed as part of the qualification.
 At this stage, the candidate becomes a Level 9 (Trainee) Referee.

-After that, the trainee referee will referee a minimum of 6 games before attending a one-evening completion/feed-back seminar.
+After that, the trainee referee will referee a minimum of SIX 11-a-side or 9-a-side games (Module 4) before attending a one-evening completion/feed-back seminar (Module 5).
 Then, AND ONLY THEN, will he/she become a fully qualified (Level 7 or Level 8, depending upon age) referee.
 It must be stressed that it is the responsibility of the trainee referee to keep his/her instructor and mentor informed, in advance, of all these six games, not for the instructor and mentor to have to keep trying to contact the trainee referee.
 Failure to observe this protocol will result in the trainee referee not completing the course and, therefore, not becoming fully qualified.

 What qualification will I receive?